 Most countries will adopt tier 1 or tier 2 methods for most or even all estimates of historical emissions from stationary combustion, often using Guidebook factors.
-Tier 3 methods may be possible for sectors such as power generation, petroleum refineries or other sectors characterised by larger plants that typically will provide emissions data to regulators.
+Tier 3 methods are typicallypossible for sectors such as power generation, petroleum refineries or other sectors characterised by larger plants that typically will provide emissions data to regulators.

 Plants used by the manufacturing industries, public sector and commercial sector range from the very small to the very large and therefore are not all regulated in the same way.
-This usually makes it difficult to estimate emissions, except by using relatively simple approaches, and it complicates projections as well.
+This usually makes it difficult to estimate emissions, except by using relatively simple approaches, and this complicates projections as well.
 In comparison, projections for the energy industries and for the residential sector are generally somewhat easier, at least in theory.
-Most of the former are likely to be large and regulated and can be modelled individually in emission projections, whereas, for the latter, all of the sources are small and not regulated individually, and effort can be concentrated on modelling the gradual changes in the appliance stock over time.
+Most of the former are likely to be large and regulated and can be modelled individually in emission projections, whereas, for the latter, all of the sources are small and not regulated individually, and effort can be concentrated on modelling the changes in the appliance stock over time.
 Some further discussion of all the sectors is given in the following sections.

 A1.3 NFR 1A1: energy industries

 Most, if not all, countries have power stations (NFR category 1A1a); some may also have petroleum refineries (NFR category 1A1b) and other energy producers such as oil and gas production installations or coke ovens (NFR category 1A1c).
 In all of these cases, the sectors are characterised by a relatively small number of large installations.
 The processes will probably all be regulated and historical emissions data may therefore be available, in which case countries may use a tier 3 method for the historical emissions.
-Even if these data are not available, the regulation of these sources implies that a lot of site-specific data may be readily available perhaps including ELVs that the plant operator must meet or other environmental requirements, such as fuel quality requirements, and the emission minimisation strategies that the operator already employs to meet those requirements.
+Even if these data are not available, the regulation of these sources implies that a lot of site-specific data may be available perhaps including ELVs that the plant operator must meet or other environmental requirements, such as fuel quality requirements, and the emission minimisation strategies that the operator already employs to meet those requirements.
 If this information is available or can be collected for all sites (or at least for a representative number), this can help to generate a baseline from which emissions can be projected.

 Ideally, future emissions should be modelled based on energy projections on a site-by-site basis, at least for the most significant sites.
 National energy projections may already be available at the site level for some or all installations or, if there are only a few sites, these could be estimated from the national energy projections.
 In cases where it is not possible or feasible to generate energy projections at the level of individual sites, compilers should still aim to include as much detail (stratification) as is required to adequately model future emissions, for example separating out fuel use for groups of plants that are or will be regulated in different ways or which use or will use different technologies.
-Compilers will need to also consider if any large existing plants are likely to be closed or if new plants are being built or are planned.
+Compilers will need to also consider if any existing plants are likely to be closed or if new plants are being built or are planned.